173TECH/sayn/docs/tutorials/tutorial_part1.md

 * SAYN will run all project tasks.
 Those are all in the DAG file `dags/base.yaml`.
 * The tasks include:
-    * One `python` task which creates some logs and stores them into a `logs` table within the `tutorial.db` SQLite database.
+    * One `python` task which creates some logs and stores them into several log tables within a `test.db` SQLite database.
+This database is created in your project's folder root.
     * Several `autosql` tasks which create data models including tables and views based on those logs.

-You can open `tutorial.db` and see the tables and views created by `sayn run`.
+You can open `test.db` and see the tables and views created by `sayn run`.
 You can use [DB Browser for SQLite](https://sqlitebrowser.org/dl/){target="\_blank"} in order to view the content of the database.
 As you can observe, `sayn run` created a small ETL process which models battles from various tournaments.

-That's it, you have made your first SAYN run!
+That's it, you made your first SAYN run!
 We will now explain what happens in the background.

 ## Project Overview